panissidi/Panissidi/README.md

 More specifically, I write and edit conceptual video scripts and task-based coding tutorials that involve various markup and programming languages by collaborating with designers, engineers, and product managers from different PAs.
 I also provide quality assurance by testing the documentation to ensure that all commands, code, and UIs work as expected.

-In addition, I help my team grow by partaking in strategy meetings; documenting our internal processes, and interviewing, hiring, onboarding, and mentoring new team members.
-In my spare time, I participate in online trainings that sharpen my existing skills and add new skills.
+In addition, I help my team grow by partaking in strategy meetings; documenting our internal processes; and interviewing, hiring, onboarding, and mentoring team members.
+In my spare time, I participate in online trainings that sharpen my skills.
 For example, I completed several courses that taught me how to document RESTful APIs.

 In terms of hard skills, I work with the following:
 * Several markup languages, including HTML, Markdown, and XML